2009–10 Premiership Rugby

 The 2009–10 Guinness Premiership was the 23rd season of the top flight English domestic rugby union competition and the fifth and final one to be sponsored by Guinness.
 The reigning champions entering the season were Leicester Tigers, who had claimed their eighth title after defeating London Irish in the 2009 final.
-Leeds Carnege had been promoted as champions from the 2008–09 National Division One at the first attempt.
+Leeds Carnegie had been promoted as champions from the 2008–09 National Division One at the first attempt.

 Summary

 Leicester Tigers won their ninth title after defeating Saracens in the final at Twickenham having also topped the regular season table.
 Worcester Warriors were relegated on the last day of the season.
 It was the first time that Worcester have been relegated from the top flight since they first achieved promotion.

 As usual, round 1 included the London Double Header at Twickenham, the sixth instance since its inception in 2004.

 Teams

-Twelve teams compete in the league – the top eleven teams from the previous season and Leeds Carnege who were promoted from the 2008–09 National Division One after a top flight absence of one year.
+Twelve teams compete in the league–the top eleven teams from the previous season and Leeds Carnege who were promoted from the 2008–09 National Division One after a top flight absence of one year.
 They replaced Bristol Bears who were relegated after four years in the top flight.